twistedgrim/chef-examples/README.md

 https://github.com/jarosser06/chef_tools_install

 ### Help
-If you don't know where to begin with an excercise then provision the server first, solve it manually and then create the configuration.
+If you don't know where to begin with an excercise try provisioning the server first, solve the problem manually, and then create the configuration.

 Converge the new server using the following command:
 ```shell